vr6syncro/BambulabLedController/README.md

 ## Wemos D1 Bambulab Neopixel Controller

+# We are switching to ESP32 with this project see more details at the new Repository: https://github.com/vr6syncro/Bambulab_Esp32_LEDController

 Important information: Please only use with one connected AMS, otherwise there will be problems with the large MQTT packages.

 <p align="left">